FOREVER1019/RBMs/README.md

 ## Hardware Requirements

 The RBMs requires a high-performance computer with large RAM to support the operations defines by a user.
-For minimal performance, this will be a computer with about X GB of RAM.
+For minimal performance, this will be a computer with about 96 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

 RAM: 96+ GB
 CPU: 56+ cores, 2.6+ GHz/core